jiejian925/CMS_Data_Engineer/README.md

 *   **Platform:** Google Cloud Platform (GCP) is used for storage (GCS) and data warehousing (BigQuery).
 *   **Development & Orchestration:**
-    *   Data ingestion is orchestrated using Apache Airflow, running locally via Docker containers (see `airflow/README.md`).
+    *   Data ingestion is orchestrated using Apache Airflow, running locally via Docker containers (airflow/README.md).
-    *   Data transformations are managed and executed using dbt Cloud (see `dbt/README.md`).
+    *   Data transformations are managed and executed using dbt Cloud (dbt/README.md).
 *   **Infrastructure:** The core GCP resources (GCS bucket, BigQuery dataset) can be provisioned using the Terraform configuration provided in the `Terraform/` directory.

 ### Infrastructure Setup (Terraform)